Her Chickies

 Our BBS Ameraucana pens are clean for lavender and recessive white. <3

 We tested our second and third generation breeders and all of them came back clean.
 This means that all future offspring should be clean as well.
-Though, I cannot promise this due to the risk of false negatives on genotype tests, the nature of test breeding and any mistakes or accidents that occur.

 ----